AryanM01/ECG-Disease-Classifier-with-1D-and-2D-CNNs/README.md

 # Deep Learning for Cardiovascular Disease Detection Using ECG

-This project implements a deep learning pipeline for detecting cardiovascular diseases (CVDs) using ECG signals.
+This project uses ECG signals to implement a deep learning pipeline for detecting cardiovascular diseases (CVDs).
 It utilizes hybrid convolutional neural networks (CNNs) for feature extraction and classification, achieving high accuracy in identifying various heart conditions.

 ---